knmnyn/ethics-website/docs/roles/reviewers.md

   - navigation
   - toc
 ---
-As a reviewer or prospective reviewer, perhaps you are unsure what constitutes an appropriate use for flagging a paper for further ethics review.
-Perhaps you also want to learn how to contribute to the process of assessing papers for ethical issues.
-We’ll show you how to best use the author-provided responsible research checklist as a basis for starting your assessment, and also how to test your own knowledge of ethics through case studies and simulated reviewing.
+If you're a reviewer or considering becoming one, you may be unsure about when it’s appropriate to flag a paper for further ethics review.
+You might also be interested in learning how to assess papers for ethical concerns more effectively.

+This tutorial will guide you in using the author-provided *Responsible Research Checklist* as a starting point for your ethical assessment.
+You’ll also have the opportunity to test and deepen your understanding of research ethics through case studies and simulated reviewing exercises.

+### Why Ethics Reviewing Matters

-Ethics reviewing is arguably one of the most important contributions we as a community can do for the long-term health of our field.
-Right now, we are sorely lacking in enough manpower to do all the reviewing we would ideally want to do.
-By completing these self-guided exercises, we hope that you will volunteer to the pool of qualified ethical reviewers to help make scalable ethics reviewing a reality.
-You can find case studies in the [Tutorial](https://ethics.aclweb.org/tutorials/) resources, and a detailed recommendations document (Ethical Review Recommendations Section) in the [Resource](https://ethics.aclweb.org/resources/) section.
+Ethics reviewing is one of the most important contributions we, as a community, can make to ensure the long-term integrity and health of our field.
+However, there is currently a significant shortage of qualified reviewers to meet the demand.

+By engaging in these self-guided exercises, we hope you will consider joining the pool of qualified ethics reviewers and help move us toward a more scalable, sustainable reviewing process.

+### Get Started

+- 📚 **Case Studies**: Explore examples in the [Tutorial](https://ethics.aclweb.org/tutorials/) section
+- 🧾 **Review Guidelines**: Consult the *Ethical Review Recommendations* in the [Resource](https://ethics.aclweb.org/resources/) section